ABOUT

 My sister Lynne and I were born in the West Park neighborhood of Cleveland, Ohio, and I will always consider myself a Clevelander.
 I attended St. Patrick School through most of sixth grade and shared my father's love for sports, especially basketball, football, and baseball.

-I attended college at Ashland University, about an hour south of Cleveland, and majored in radio/television programming, performance, and production with a minor in journalism.
+I attended Ashland University, about an hour south of Cleveland, and majored in radio/television programming, performance, and production with a minor in journalism.
 After Deb was hired out of college for a job that brought us down to Northern Kentucky, I worked in a few different fields unrelated to my education before writing for a local weekly newspaper in 2001.
-Two years later I was lured to the Cincinnati Enquirer, where I covered K-12 education for 10 years.
+Two years later, I was lured to the Cincinnati Enquirer, where I covered K-12 education for 10 years.

-I'm a huge fan of Bruce Springsteen & The E Street Band (“Thunder Road” is the greatest song ever recorded), and in November 2012 our boys sang “Waitin' on a Sunny Day” with Bruce on stage at his concert in Louisville.
-Here is a link to that mind-blowing moment: https://www.youtube.com/watch?v=cyfo6d8j21w
+I'm a huge fan of Bruce Springsteen & The E Street Band (“Thunder Road” is the greatest song ever recorded), and in November 2012, our boys sang “Waitin' on a Sunny Day” with Bruce on stage at his concert in Louisville.
+Here is a link to that mind-blowing moment: https://www.youtube.com/watch?v=cyfo6d8j21w.

-As for my name, which has strangely been a source of confusion for some over the years, I was named William after my dad and called Billy when I was a kid since he was Bill.
+As for my name, which has strangely been a source of confusion for some over the years, I was named William after my dad, and called Billy when I was a kid, since he was Bill.
 When I got into high school, kids started calling me Bill because they thought it sounded more mature.
 When I got to college, where maturity isn't really a concern, it reverted back to Billy.
-Then when I got into the working world, it went back to Bill.
+Then, when I got into the working world, it went back to Bill.
 I've never asked people to call me one or the other.
 They call me what they want, and I'm cool with that.
-But if those who call me Billy hear someone call me Bill, or vice-versa, they are often perplexed.
+But if those who call me Billy hear someone call me Bill, or vice versa, they are often perplexed.
 It's like worlds colliding (I had to sneak a “Seinfeld” reference in somewhere).
 To compromise, I put the formal "William" on the cover of my books, which also enables my dad to take credit for writing them.
 Call me whatever you'd like―I'm still me.

 Enough about me.
 I hope you'll read about the incredible people who have trusted me to share their stories with you, stories that will hopefully make a positive impact on your life.